WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 # Homework 3 - CSE 380 - Spring 2023

-Professor Richard McKenna - richard@cs.stonybrook.edu
+- Professor Richard McKenna - richard@cs.stonybrook.edu
-Joe Weaver - hweaver@cs.stonybrook.edu
+- Joe Weaver - hweaver@cs.stonybrook.edu
-Zachary Grandison - zgrandison@cs.stonybrook.edu
+- Zachary Grandison - zgrandison@cs.stonybrook.edu
-Peter Walsh - peter.t.walsh@stonybrook.edu
+- Peter Walsh - peter.t.walsh@stonybrook.edu
-Kevin Cai - kevin.cai@stonybrook.edu
+- Kevin Cai - kevin.cai@stonybrook.edu

-Andrew Ojeda - atojeda@cs.stonybrook.edu
-Due Date: Friday, March 3, 2023
+## Due Date: TBD

 ## Introduction
 In this assignment, you will make a simple top-down game using the Typescript programming language and the Wolfie2D game engine.
 By completing this assignment, you should start to become familiar with the Wolfie2D game engine and develop an understanding of: